 Now, slowly press your foot pedal down to begin to sew.
 Stitch forward for 1 inch:

-Then push the reverse button or lever to back stitch for 1 inch (sew backwards over what you just sewed):
+Then push the reverse button or lever to back stitch for 1 inch (sew backward over what you just sewed):

 After you have back stitched over that 1 inch, proceed with a forward stitch again.
 You have just created a knot so that your stitches won’t come loose.
 You will do this whenever you sew unless otherwise specified.